Resident Evil 2 (Nintendo 64)

 At the end of scenario B, in both versions there is a side view of the last boss as he extends his tentacles while dying, the scene then changes to a front view of the boss.
 In the PlayStation version, his tentacles fall off on that second scene.
 In the Nintendo 64 version, the tentacles fall off on the first scene, and on the second scene his tentacles are already gone.

 Certain camera angles and character movements were changed in the Nintendo 64 version for the Leon A ending cutscene compared to the original PlayStation version and other versions of the game, such as Claire tilting her head when talking about her brother.
-The segments of the video which originally only play in the Leon A ending are gone, instead the Nintendo 64 version re-uses parts of the Claire A ending.
+The segments of the video which originally only play in the Leon A ending are gone.
+Instead, the Nintendo 64 version re-uses parts of the Claire A ending.

 The second credit music, Credit Line Of Whole Staff, which plays at the end of the B scenarios in other versions of the game including the original PlayStation's, has been omitted.
 Instead Credit Line Music, the track used for the credits at the end of the A scenarios, is re-used.
 This is presumably because the track is embedded in the Staff Roll FMV in the PlayStation version, which wouldn't have been feasible to include in this port.

-Change PS1 reward screenshot by NTSC-U version.
+Change PS1 reward screenshot with NTSC-U version.

 Most of the in-game text is blue, while it is white in other versions.
 Only the text in files is unaffected.